Best Time to Visit the Amazon

 Amazon weather is of course quite wet – being a rainforest region!
 However, it rarely rains for more than an hour or two per day.
-Whether looking for an Amazon tour that is lodge based or an Amazon river cruise, our Top 14 Amazon Rainforest tours gives an unrivalled level of choice for your Amazon rainforest vacation.
+Whether looking for an Amazon tour that is lodge-based or an Amazon river cruise, our Top 14 Amazon Rainforest tours give an unrivaled level of choice for your Amazon rainforest vacation.

 Note: While it rains year-round in the Amazon, it rarely rains for more than an hour or two per day.

 The high water season occurs from December to May.
 During these months, the Amazon river is at its highest.
 As the rain comes down, the Amazon basin starts to flood, and boat excursions become a much deeper adventure.
 With the extra water in the river, travelers are able to see some of the wildlife that may have hidden from the main course of the river.
 Also, guests are able to swim in the beautiful blackwater creeks!

 Note: During the high water season, rivers rise high in the Amazon Basin.
 In general, all rivers are accessible and allows travelers to explore the rainforest easily by canoe, boat, and/or cruise.
 In contrast, some of the trails may be flooded due to the rain, and not accessible.

 Amazon’s weather in the high water season is considered the colder and wet season.
 Though, keep in mind that it is warm in the Amazon any time of the year.
 Temperatures won’t drastically fall.
 In December, Manaus cools down to 88F / 31C and by May, the temperature can get as low as 75F / 23C, which is relatively low for the Amazon.

 Things to Do in the High Water Season